gamesbook/protograf/docs/source/terminology.rst

 However, in order to help with clarity, below is a reasonably comprehensive list of terms used in different places, grouped by what aspects they affect.

-Note that some shapes, such as the :ref:`Hexagon <hexIndex>`, have extensive customisation properties available; rather refer to their specific descriptions to understand exactly how these can used.
+Note that some shapes, such as the :ref:`Hexagon <hexIndex>`, or :ref:`Circle <circleIndex>`, have extensive customisation properties available; its better to refer to their specific descriptions to understand exactly how these can used.

 .. _table-of-contents-terms: